New Echo Frames hands-on — here are the biggest upgrades

 Why you can trust Tom's Guide Our writers and editors spend hours analyzing and reviewing products, services, and apps to help find what's best for you.
 Find out more about how we test, analyze, and rate.

-Are we on the cusp of the smart glasses revolution?
-While I'd like to think a world of us all wearing computers on our faces is just around the corner, I know that no one wants to slap something in front of their eyes that actually looks like a computer.
-For the new Echo Frames, Amazon addressed that very concern.
+The world of us all wearing computers on our faces is just around the corner, right?
+But, obviously, no one wants to slap something in front of their eyes that actually looks like a computer.
+For the new Echo Frames (3rd Gen), Amazon addressed that very concern.

 Amazon Echo Frames (3rd Gen) price and release date